sgoh25/WaveRanking/README.md

 ### Step 2

 Run `RunScript.m` in MATLAB.
-This script will loop continuously until the user quits the program with CTRL+C. The wave ranking process will execute when any file in the `Signals` directory is modified.
+This script will loop continuously until the user quits the program with CTRL+C. The wave ranking process will execute when the `Header.txt` file in the `Signals` directory is modified.

 ### Step 3